How Parents Can Help Their Child Make Progress in Speech Therapy

 Don’t be nervous about practicing speech and language at home!

-We understand some caregivers may initially be nervous delivering speech therapy exercises and strategies at home.
+We understand some caregivers may be unsure about practicing speech therapy exercises at home.

 Just as daily practice will help your child improve their communication, it will also help you be a better teacher and mentor.
-Doing speech therapy exercises during play and daily routines will bring to light how some small adjustments can have a big impact on their child’s development.
+Doing speech therapy exercises during play and daily routines will show you how some small adjustments can have a big impact on your child’s development.

-And of course, if you’re ever confused, unsure of yourself, or hit a wall, your speech therapist should be a constant source of guidance, instruction, and inspiration.
+And of course, if you’re ever confused or hit a wall, your speech therapist should be a constant source of guidance, instruction, and inspiration.

 Speech and language exercises and videos to use at home

 Our YouTube series provides short and enjoyable at-home exercises on a variety of speech and language-related topics, such as learning to talk and improving a stutter, lisp, and speech sound disorder.
-These videos offer practical tips caregivers can use with their child during everyday activities.
+These videos offer practical tips you can use with your child during everyday activities.

 Here are a few videos to get you started.